foliovision/fv-wordpress-flowplayer/readme.txt

 If you are using Mac, open the video in Quick Time Pro and in the Movie Properties -> Video Track -> Other Settings turn on the "Cache (hint)" - [screenshot](http://drop.foliovision.com/webwork/it/quick-time-pro-cache-hint.png).

-We are working on the recommendation for Windows, this tools seems to be doing the job: http://www.datagoround.com/lab/
+If you are using Windows, try this tool: http://www.datagoround.com/lab/

 There are also server-side tools for fixing of this written in Python and there one for PHP, but it fails on videos bigger than the PHP memory limit.